Lexus ES Review 2025: Price, specs & boot space

 Refinement and noise levels

-Pulling away from a standstill under modest throttle will keep the ES in electric mode for short periods, which helps keep noise down too.
+Pulling away from a standstill under a modest throttle will keep the ES in electric mode for short periods, which helps keep the noise down, too.

 The sleek shape of the ES does a very good job of slicing through the air and keeps buffeting noises on the outside, even at higher motorway speeds.
 On top of this, all of the controls work with a satisfyingly positive, crafted action that speaks of great refinement.